Related Topics

 9. Capture video of your interviewee.

 Video is hot.
 Let older adults tell their story in their own voice if possible!
-See stories from AWA's, formerly National Council on Aging, or NCOA’s, One Away campaign for good examples of video stories.
+See stories from NCOA’s Discover Your Senior Center series for good examples of video stories.
+Keep these tips in mind:

 10. Make the pitch.

 Send your story and photo to your local newspapers, online news sites, city officials, and the local offices of your state and federal legislators.
-A well-packaged story that hits on a hot topic is likely to get noticed.
+A well-packaged story that about a hot topic is likely to get noticed.